vinaysreddy/portfolio/README.md

 - Skills section with icons and hover effects
 - Project showcase with tech stack tags and links

-## 🎨 Theme Customization

-The portfolio supports both dark and light themes.
-Users can switch themes using the toggle in the navigation bar.

-### Customize Colors
-- Update CSS variables in the `:root` selector (dark theme)
-- Update variables in the `[data-theme="light"]` selector (light theme)
-- All colors are managed using CSS variables for easy customization

 ## 🔧 Technologies Used